Terrace Theatre (Minnesota): Design

 The theater "was instantly acclaimed as a masterpiece of mid-century design" upon opening.
 L&K designed notable residential and commercial buildings, but the firm came to specialize in movie theaters, designing the plans for construction and/or remodeling of more than two hundred theaters in the upper Midwest, including Minnesota, Iowa, Wisconsin, and North and South Dakota.

 Most homes of this period were not air conditioned, so the theater's year-round cooling system, devised using 52-degree well water, was a summertime draw.

 Inside the auditorium, the 26 ft-screen was covered by a velvet curtain and fronted by a semicircular stage with carpeted steps between square stone planters.
 An innovative soundproofing material called Celotex (made of sugar cane waste and casein glue, originally used by L&K in their design of Temple Israel in Minneapolis and then at their first atmospheric theater, the Granada in Minneapolis) contributed to its excellent acoustics.

 The auditorium featured sloped seating in the front portion and stepped stadium seating in the rear.
-The same design can seen in other L&K theaters, including the Riverview Theater, which continues to operate as a successful movie house today.
+The same design can be seen in other L&K theaters, including the Riverview Theater, which continues to operate as a successful movie house today.